 THE FUTURE OF WORK

-Every business and design student powers their degree with hands‑on, real‑world experience — an essential part of College of Business curricula that goes beyond the classroom.
-The benefit of experiential learning credits is twofold: you graduate with career skills, guaranteed; you earn academic credits for the time and effort you put into leadership activities, extra experiences and other initiatives that reflect an educational objective.
+* Every business and design student powers their degree with hands‑on, real‑world experience — an essential part of College of Business curricula that goes beyond the classroom.
+The benefit of the experiential learning requirement is twofold: you graduate with career skills, guaranteed; you earn academic credits for the time and effort you put into leadership activities, extra experiences and other initiatives that reflect an educational objective.

 You can fulfill this requirement through a variety of means, through whatever excites you: a scheduled course, an internship, a study abroad or perhaps by completing a professional certificate.
 Even your on-campus job can apply, if it is related to your major program of study.
 It depends on your major and what you plan for with your advisor.